EVMcrispr/evmcrispr-doc/cookbook/aragonDAO.md

 * Mint the sender one token, which they can use to pass votes and mint or burn more tokens for members in the new voting app.

 ### Depositing tokens into a vault and setting a payment schedule
-We can use some hidden features built inside of the Aragon Finance app to create a payment schedule for internal or external contributors.
-These payment schedule functions are not available through the AragonOS UI and only through direct function calls.
+We can use the unknown features built inside the Aragon Finance app to create a payment schedule for internal or external contributors.
+Unfortunately, these payment schedule functions are unavailable through the AragonOS UI and only through direct function calls.

 ```
 # switch to Gnosis Chain
 switch 100